learn-academy-2022-foxtrot/week-1-assessment-letkyle/.github/pull_request_template.md

 Select the following as confirmation that the files in this repository are complete.

-- [ ] Coding Challenges
+- [x] Coding Challenges
-- [ ] Coding Concepts
+- [x] Coding Concepts
-- [ ] Interview Questions
+- [x] Interview Questions

 ### 📝 Feedback

-If you would like specific feedback on a particular problem please leave details here:
+If you would like specific feedback on a particular problem please leave details here: Dumb question, in problem #5 you cannot do .length of "string" why is that?